How to Pressure Wash a House: Achieving Professional Results at Home

 Step 4

-Spray a 6- to 10-foot area of a floor thoroughly with the solution.
-Start at the bottom of the area and work your way up, firmly but gently scouring the house siding with a soft siding brush.
+Spray a 6- to 10-foot area thoroughly with the solution.
+Start at the bottom of the area and work your way up, gently scrubbing the house siding with a soft siding brush.

-The reason you should wash from the bottom up is if you begin at the top, liquid and suds will run down on the wall, obscuring the areas that you might overlook.
+The reason you should wash from the bottom up is if you begin at the top, soap and suds will run down the wall, making it hard to see areas you might miss.

 If your house is a two-story structure, start washing the upper floor first, but remember to clean from the scaffolding's position to the top of your house.